alexcorremans/follow-the-sun/README.md

 ![](clocks.png)

+The page is responsive and will display the timezones horizontally on mobile.

 Here's how to use it:
 1. supply your data to the `timeZones` object at the top of the `clocks.js` file
 2. host all the files in the same directory and open the `clocks.html` page.